Peripheral Arterial Disease

 • Developing shiny skin on your legs

-• Pain in your arms, especially when performing manual tasks
+• Pain in your arms, especially when performing manual

 • Thinning skin on your legs

 As peripheral arterial disease progresses, you may experience pain even when you are lying down.
 The pain can even become intense enough to disrupt your sleep.
-Resting your legs by hanging them at the edge of your bed or a brief walk can stimulate blood flow.

 Atherosclerosis, the most common cause of PAD, develops when excessive plaque buildup is present in the artery wall.
 The plaque is usually made up of cholesterol and fat buildup.
 The condition starts when the plaque builds enough to narrow an artery, restricting blood flow.
 Next, the plaque may become inflamed or brittle, causing a rapture that triggers a blood clot to form.
 The blood clot will narrow the artery further or block it entirely.
 Blockages in the arteries can lead to life-threatening conditions.
 For instance, if the carotid artery is blocked, it can cause a stroke.
 If the blockages remain in the legs’ peripheral arteries, it can lead to pain, skin discoloration, sores, and difficulty in walking.
 In extreme cases, complete loss of circulation to the feet and legs can lead to gangrene and limb loss.
 If you do not have atherosclerosis, the following conditions may also cause Peripheral Artery Disease.

-Peripheral Arterial Disease - Controllable Risk Factors
+Controllable Risk Factors of PAD

-Over 8 million americans suffer from PAD.
+Over 8 million Americans suffer from Peripheral Arterial Disease

 Smoking